segabl/pd2-bot-weapons/README.md

 * Lets you save selected loadouts as character specific so a certain character will always show up with their selected gear independend of character priority
 * Fixes the Team AI weapon balance by taking into account magazine and burst size and gives single fire weapon their correct ROF
 * All the selected team AI gear will sync to other clients (some of it only to clients also using the mod)
-* Enables the random shirt feature for Sangres as a team AI
 * Lets team AI use flashlights and lasers